4 things to watch for in the Pennsylvania GOP Senate Debate

 While living in Connecticut, McCormick worked at Bridgewater Associates.
 Before that, he had a position with President George W. Bush’s administration.

-Both candidates have flooded television and social media with video and images of them on the ground in the state interacting with Pennsylvanians.
+Both candidates have flooded television and social media with videos and images of them on the ground in the state interacting with Pennsylvanians.

 Will a candidate lower in the polls be able to hit a home run?